GLOBAL MARKETS-Dollar steadies after slide, oil retreats

 "We need to be clear in Greece, before talking debt relief, that the new government is intent on reform.
 Today's press on Greece has now turned less positive than earlier this week."

-"The dollar bid bias remains in place.
-If we continue to see good jobs data as well as earnings improve in the United States in the coming days, that could bring the shine back," said Jeremy Stretch, head of currency strategy at CIBC World Markets.
+"The dollar bid bias remains in place and if we continue to see good jobs data as well as earnings improve in the United States in the coming days, that could bring the shine back," said Jeremy Stretch, head of currency strategy at CIBC World Markets.

 Much will depend on whether oil can sustain its recent rally, thus helping to underpin energy stocks and lessening fears of global deflation.

-Overall in Europe, stock markets were a touch higher but Germany's main DAX index and London's FTSE 100 both posted losses.
+Overall in Europe, stock markets were marginally higher but Germany's main DAX index and London's FTSE 100 were a touch lower, down 0.2 and 0.1 percent respectively.

 In Asia the Nikkei closed 2 percent higher as banks outperformed on strong earnings from Mitsubishi UFJ Financial Group.